574n13y/Git/README.md

 # Git

-this is a repo where I will be putting all my git commands
+ - In this repo I have mentioned commonly used GIT commands.

 | Command | Description |